Bard on the Beach is a very popular Shakespearean theatre festival in Vancouver. It normally takes place at Vanier Park from June until early autumn.

 Bard Tips & Recommendations

 TIP #3: Unless you’re already a fan of Shakespeare and familiar with his works, consider reading up on the story before attending your show.
 Bard on the Beach is Shakespeare, with the original script written in Elizabethan English close to 400 years ago.
-If you read a synopsis in advance it can enhance your Bard on the Beach experience and understanding of the plot and script.
+If you read a synopsis in advance, it can enhance your Bard on the Beach experience and understanding of the plot and script.

 TIP #4: If you have problems sitting comfortably for long periods, take a blanket or cushion to sit on.
-The seats are good and typical for a theatre, but some folk will appreciate the extra padding.
+The seats are good and typical for a theatre, but some folks will appreciate the extra padding.

 About Bard on the Beach

-Bard on the Beach was founded in 1990 by its present Artistic Director, Christopher Gaze, and it has been entertaining Vancouver audiences ever since.
+Founded by its present Artistic Director, Christopher Gaze, Bard on the Beach has been entertaining Vancouver audiences since 1990.

 As a not-for-profit theatre, the theatre company employs about 30 talented actors each year, plus a large team of theatrical wizards working behind the scenes.
 Supporting the staff is an army of over 200 dedicated volunteers.